kstenerud/concise-encoding/cte-specification.md

 ### Custom Text

 Custom text data is encoded as a string-like array.
-Since custom text uses string-like encoding, it can contain [escape sequences](#escape-sequences), which must be processed before being passed to the custom decoder that will interpret it.
+Since custom text uses string-like encoding, it can contain [escape sequences](#escape-sequences), which must be processed before the converted string is passed to the custom decoder that will interpret it.

 **Example**: